GitHub-XK/Modern-Tool-4-LA/04_Material_Fabrication.md

 From Cura, open the .stl model you just exported.
 Then you will see you model in a virtual printer space.

-Adjust the printing settings (infill, layer height, adhesion, support structure... ) according to your model.
-For example, the large model
+Adjust the printing settings (rotation, infill, layer height, adhesion, support structure... ) according to your model.
+Then click slice, it will translate your model in to 3d printable model, and you can review how it actually will print layer by layer in preview tab by scrolling the slide.

+Export the translated model(.gcode format) into your sd card or directly to your printer if wireless connection is available to your 3d printer.

+On your 3d printer, before print, make sure the printing bed is level in any spots, and the distance between printer nozzle and bed is about the thickness of a  paper, check the tutorial [[How to level the printing bed by a piece of printing paper]](...).

+Check the specifics of your filament, set the nozzle temperature and bed temperature according.
+If the printing is not as fluent as you think, double check if your heating bed is level or if the nozzle and bed temperature is right.
+Adjust the 3d printing model setting or printer setting to make sure the output is smooth and even.